-The Royal Institution of Chartered Surveyors produce a market survey report every month and my guilty secret is that I often read it.
+The Royal Institution of Chartered Surveyors produces a market survey report each month and my guilty secret is that I often read it.
 In fact, I would go so far as to say I enjoy reading it.

-The most recent report (August 2017) suggests that house prices are falling in London and to a lesser extent the South East.
+A report in 2017 suggested that house prices are falling in London and to a lesser extent the South East.
 The surveyors who contributed to the report cited a lack of stock on the market and said they expected more landlords to exit (rather than enter) the buy to let market.
 This confirms what my clients have been saying for a couple of years.
 I personally find the commentary from surveyors fascinating.
 The comments below are from surveyors across the South East.

 Market still flat and likely to remain so until Stamp Duty levels reduce to make moving home affordable and allow more transactions to take place.

 Still a shortage of stock.
 Summer holidays have also restricted activity.